-SL assessment component weighting External assessment 75% Paper 1 (1 hour 15 minutes): Productive skills One writing task of 250-400 words from a choice of three, each from a different theme, choosing a text type from among those listed in the examination instructions 25% Paper 2 (1 hour 45 minutes): Receptive skills - separate sections for listening and reading Comprehension exercises on three audio passages and three written texts, drawn from all five themes.
-50% Internal assessment oral: Individual oral assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-25% Individual oral assessment A conversation with the teacher, based on a visual stimulus, followed by discussion on an additional theme.
+HL ASSESSMENT COMPONENT WEIGHTING External assessment 75% Paper 1 (1 hour 30 minutes): Productive skills One writing task of 450-600 words from a choice of three, each from a different theme, choosing a text type from among those listed in the examination instructions.
+25% Paper 2 (2 hours): Receptive skills Listening comprehension (1 hour), Reading comprehension (1 hour) Comprehension exercises are three audio passages and three written texts, drawn from all five themes.
+50% Internal assessment oral: Individual oral assessment This component is internally assessed by the teacher and externally moderated by the IB towards the end of the course.
+25% Individual oral assessment A conversation with the teacher, based on an extract from one of the literary works studied in class, followed by discussion based on one or more themes from the syllabus.
 25%